morispi/LRez/README.md

 `LRez query fastq` allows to query a barcodes index and a fastq file to retrieve alignments containing the query barcodes.

-      --fastq STRING, -f STRING:    Fastq file to search --index STRING, -i STRING:    Barcodes index, built with the index fastq subcommand --query STRING, -q STRING:    Query barcode to search in the fastq file and the index --list STRING, -l STRING:     File containing a list of barcodes to search in the fastq file and the index --output STRING, -o STRING:   File where to output the extracted reads (optional, default: stdout) --gzip, -g:                   Fastq file is gzipped (optional, default: false) --threads INT, -t INT:        Number of threads to use (optional, default: 1)
+      --fastq STRING, -f STRING:                Fastq file to search --index STRING, -i STRING:                Barcodes index, built with the index fastq subcommand --query STRING, -q STRING:                Query barcode to search in the fastq file and the index --list STRING, -l STRING:                 File containing a list of barcodes to search in the fastq file and the index --collectionOfLists STRING, -c STRING:    File of files (FOF) e.g. file containing files' names of lists of barcodes to search in the fastq file and the index
+      --output STRING, -o STRING:               File where to output the extracted reads (optional, default: stdout) --gzip, -g:                               Fastq file is gzipped (optional, default: false) --threads INT, -t INT:                    Number of threads to use (optional, default: 1)

 Using the API